 Positron Emission Tomography (PET scans)

-Pruning: Neurons and their connections are pruned (destroyed) when they are not used.
-In a baby, the brain overproduces brain cells (neurons) and connections between brain cells (synapses) and then starts pruning them back around the age of three.
+Pruning Neural connections are pruned (destroyed) when they are not used.
+In a baby, the brain overproduces brain cells (neurons),which are eliminated in the fetus.
+The remaining neurons make a large number of connections between brain cells (synapses), which are then pruned around the age of three.
 The second wave of synapse formation occurs just before puberty and is followed by another phase of pruning.
-Pruning allows the brain to consolidate learning by pruning away unused neurons and synapses and wrapping more white matter (myelin) around the neuronal networks more frequently used to stabilize and strengthen their ability to conduct the electrical impulses of nerve- to-nerve communication.
+Pruning allows the brain to consolidate learning by removing inefficient or little-used synapses, while strengthening remaining synapses.
+In parallel, myelination speeds neural processing by wrapping more white matter (myelin) around axons that are frequently used.

-There three main brain systems that are keys to building better brains.
-The three systems can be referred to as RAD, which is short for Reach and Discover.
+There are three main brain systems (reticular activating system, amygdala, dopamine (RAD)) that are keys to building better brains.
+These three systems can also be referred to as Reach and Discover.

 Reticular Activating System (RAS)

 This lower part of the posterior brain filters all incoming stimuli and makes the ‘decision’ as to what sensory input is attended to or ignored.
 The main categories that focus the attention of the RAS include novelty (changes in the environment), surprise, danger, and movement.